 Kolb’s Experiential Learning Cycle

-As we have gathered, experiences are at the core of Kolb’s theory.
-According to him, learners must change or transform something in order to learn.
 As such, memorisation or recollection does not equal learning, as this process does not improve or reshape our understanding.
 And as a result, the learner has not gained any additional value.

 Kolb created the Experiential Learning Cycle in 1974.
-The four-stage model views learning as an integrated process.
+This four-stage model views learning as an integrated process.
 All four stages are mutually supportive because Kolb believes that effective learning is a cyclic process that involves experiencing, reflecting, thinking and acting.

-The model describes two ways of grasping knowledge.
-These are concrete experiences and abstract conceptualisation.
-The other two modes, reflective observation and active experimentation, help learners transform their experience into knowledge.
+The other two modes, reflective observation and active experimentation, help learners to transform their experience into knowledge.
 Each of these stages acts as a foundation for the next stage.

 1. Concrete Experience (CE)